The Best Laptop for College in 2019: Could It Be a Tablet?

 - USB ports let you connect with a wide range of peripherals, from keyboards and mice to printers and external hard drives.
 Multiple USB ports can be useful (for instance, if you don't have a built-in SD card slot, you can use a USB port to connect to an external card reader), but some would argue that they are less important in a world of Bluetooth and Wi-Fi.

 A note about USB: The standard USB port is USB-A, though the computing world is moving toward the newer USB-C standard.
 A USB-C port is much thinner and can therefore fit on ultraslim devices; it also offers faster transfer speeds than its predecessors and can even be used for charging laptops.
 (Thunderbolt 3 ports, which can transfer multiple types of data at four times the speed of USB-C, use USB-C connections and cables.)
-The catch is that most peripherals still use USB-A connections, so you'll need an adapter to use them with a USB-C port.
+The catch is that many peripherals still use USB-A connections, so you'll need an adapter to use them with a USB-C port.

 7. Operating system